 In 2015, Bollhardt earned her master's degree in education with a focus in school leadership from the College.
 A 2008 undergraduate of the University of Southern Maine, Bollhardt majored in social work while playing four years for the Division III powerhouse.
 She was a four-year member of Southern Maine's SAAC, serving as president for her final two years, when she was also the school's representative to the Little East Conference's (LEC) SAAC.
 Bollhardt earned the Husky Achievement Award, Paula D. Hodgdon Leadership Award, USM Outstanding Student Leader Award and William B. Wise Scholar-Athlete Award during her career.

 In five seasons with the Huskies, which included a medical redshirt year, Bollhardt helped Southern Maine go 144-14 overall and 68-2 in LEC play, winning five regular-season crowns and four postseason championships while making five NCAA Tournament appearances.
 A captain in 2006-07, Bollhardt's squad was the national runner-up in 2005-06 after also making a Final Four run in 2004-05.
 She compiled 706 points, 482 rebounds and 101 blocks in 117 career games.

-Kynoch had a standout basketball career at nearby South Burlington High School.
-She was a two-year captain, and three times made the Burlington Free Press All-State team (Second Team as a senior, Third Team as a junior, and Honorable Mention as a sophomore).
-A McDonald's All-American nominee, Kynoch also was named to the Vermont Basketball Coaches' Association Dream Team Dozen Underclassmen as a junior.
-She represented Vermont in the Twin State Basketball game as a senior, and also earned First Team All-Metro League honors.
+Bollhardt had a standout basketball career at nearby South Burlington High School, being inducted into the Rebel Athletic Hall of Fame in 2013.
+She was a two-year captain, and three times made the Burlington Free Press All-State team.
+A McDonald's All-America nominee, Bollhardt was also named among the Vermont Basketball Coaches' Association (VBCA) Dream Team Dozen Underclassmen as a junior.
+She represented Vermont in the Twin State basketball game as a senior, and also earned All-Metro League first team honors.